Low-Carb Napa Cabbage Salad with Dijon-Ginger Dressing

 - 2 tsp. grated ginger puree (can also use freshly grated ginger root, but I liked the ginger puree from a jar for this)

 - 2 tsp.
 Dijon mustard (I think sweet-hot Chinese mustard would also be good)

 - 1 tsp. sesame oil

 - salt and fresh-ground black pepper to taste (I used a very small amount of each)

 - 3 T vegetable oil

-- Stir together the rice vinegar, grated ginger puree, Dijon mustard, sesame oil, sweetener, salt, and pepper, then whisk in the oil one tablespoon at a time.
+- Stir together the rice vinegar, grated ginger puree, Dijon mustard, sesame oil (affiliate link), sweetener, salt, and pepper, then whisk in the oil one tablespoon at a time.
 Let the dressing sit to develop flavor while you chop the salad ingredients.

 - Chop 1/2 head Napa cabbage to make 5-6 cups chopped cabbage.
 Cut off stem and remove seeds from red bell pepper, then cut into thin slices, trying to make them about the same length.